UPDATE: The CMVP will publish an updated IG G.18 in November 2019 extending the Effective Date to “Two Months After ACVP Transition Date.”

 Implementation Guidance for FIPS 140-2, G.18 Limiting the Use of FIPS 186-2, details the CMVP’s position.

 Q1: What’s the TL;DR version of IG G.18?

 A: FIPS 186-4 was published years ago.
 CMVP declared FIPS 186-2 dead.
-Action is required to keep FIPS 140-2 modules with FIPS 186-2 algorithms (other than signature verification) on the active list after January 1, 2020.
+Action is required to keep FIPS 140-2 modules with FIPS 186-2 algorithms (other than signature verification) on the active list after the IG G.18 transition date.
 FIPS 186-2 RSA KeyGen and SigGen are the most likely algorithms to force modules on the historical list.

-(EDIT: IG G.18 is about a page long so it is worth reading.)
+(EDIT: IG G.18 is just two pages so it is worth reading.)